UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

 No one is perfect, and so does the GAN.
 There are some drawbacks for the networks we mentioned.
 Note some of them are found by ourselves and may not being well-analyzed.

-For the StarGAN, according to the [analysis](https://www.researchgate.net/publication/336880524_Comparative_Review_of_Cross-Domain_Generative_Adversarial_Networks/fulltext/5db875904585151435d1609a/Comparative-Review-of-Cross-Domain-Generative-Adversarial-Networks.pdf), it poorly handles some specific attributes, such as age and glasses.
-It will produce unrealistic images in such case.
+For the StarGAN, according to the [analysis](https://www.researchgate.net/publication/336880524_Comparative_Review_of_Cross-Domain_Generative_Adversarial_Networks/fulltext/5db875904585151435d1609a/Comparative-Review-of-Cross-Domain-Generative-Adversarial-Networks.pdf) and from our experiment (please see the [demo](https://drive.google.com/drive/folders/1RRiqMyUGs4wAJ_pcQ56I_WKjuZKXqZVV?usp=sharing) in the Colab), it poorly handles some specific attributes, such as age and glasses.
+It will produce unrealistic images in such cases.

-For the StyleGAN, the synthesisted images  is highly dependent on the abosulte coordinates of the pixel.
-There is a recent version: StyleGAN3, that handles the problem, as shown in the video.
+For the StyleGAN, the synthesisted image is highly dependent on the abosulte coordinates of the pixel.
+The recent version, StyleGAN3, handles the problem as shown in the demonstration below.

 ![StyleGAN3 Demo]({{ '/assets/images/team08/styleganv3.gif' | relative_url }})
 {: style="width: 800; max-width: 150%;"}